adidutta/hover-toggle-btn/README.md

 # hover-toggle-btn
-A toggle button with extra hover controls
+An angular toggle button directive with extra hover controls